Likely if you're from north of the Mason-Dixon line, when you hear Pimento Cheese, you're thinking it's just another type of cheese like, Pepper Jack.

 I don't claim this is a precise recipe so you'll have to experiment a little to get it to match your tastes.

-I end up using eight ounces or so of Sharp Cheddar Cheese (I used 2% this time) with approximately four ounces of Velveeta along with one four ounce jar of diced pimentos.
+I end up using six or seven ounces of Sharp Cheddar Cheese with approximately four or five ounces of Velveeta Monterey Jack or Colby Jack cheese along with one four ounce jar of diced pimentos.

 First I grate a couple of ounces of the Cheddar into the bottom of the bowl.
-I then grate almost all of the Velveeta except an ounce or so.
-I then finish grating the Cheddar and then finish grating the Velveeta and do once last swipe at the grater with the Cheddar block to clean out the grater.
+I then grate almost all of the Velveeta Monterey Jack or Colby Jack cheese except an ounce or two.
+I then finish grating the Cheddar and then finish grating the Velveeta Monterey Jack or Colby Jack cheese and do once last swipe at the grater with the Cheddar block to clean out the grater.

 Then I dump the the whole jar of diced pimentos, juice included into the bowl.